 Pour the mixture into a greased loaf pan.
 Bake for about one hour.

-Slice while hot, if you are serving it hot.
-But if you are serving it chilled, chill it before slicing
+If you are serving it hot, slice it while hot.
+But if you are serving it chilled, chill it before slicing.

 Variation: Mock Beef Seitan Loaf